Senior School Campus

 Academic & Arts Facilities

 Our picturesque campus features six academic buildings, including the spectacular new Gold LEED-certified McIlroy Center for Science and Innovation, which opened in 2018.
 Other academic buildings include Gold LEED-certified Rowe Hall, Memorial Hall, Hunt Hall, the Benedum Visual Arts Center, the Hillman Center for Performing Arts and McCune Library.
+The lower level of Rowe and Memorial Halls also houses the Glimcher Tech & Design Hub, a new STEAM facility that opened in 2019.
 A new Health Center opened on campus in 2018 as well.
-Now that the McIlroy Center is open, the space previously occupied by science on the lower level of Rowe and Memorial Halls is being renovated to house new computer labs, a maker space, fabrication lab, workshop and café.

 Our campus boasts some of the top athletic facilities in Western Pennsylvania.
 Students have daily access to on-campus facilities including a multi-purpose turf stadium with lights and an eight-lane track, five grass athletic fields, a full-size ice hockey rink, two gymnasiums, an indoor pool, squash and tennis courts.